PaulESantos/jtoolp/README.md

     #> year                 0.05   -1.18    1.28     0.08   1.24        0.00     0.00
     #> ------------------------------------------------------------------------------
     #>
     #> Continuous predictors are mean-centered and scaled by 1 s.d.
+The outcome variable remains in its original units.

 Cluster-robust standard errors: